Joined to the rest of Shetland’s mainland by Mavis Grind (a narrow bit of land, only wide enough to support a road) is Northmavine.

 - Da Drongs – seen from Hillswick, Da Drongs are a set of seastacks – sharp spikes jutting out from the sea.

-- Eshaness – the western tip of Northmavine has jagged cliffs of sandstone and volcanic rocks.
+- Eshaness – at the western tip of Northmavine has jagged cliffs of sandstone and volcanic rocks.
 The scenery here is stunning, particularly on a stormy day, when waves crash against the cliffs.

 - Tangwick Haa’ Museum – a lovely museum devoted to Northmavine life over the years.

 - Ronas Hill – at 450m high, Ronas Hill is the highest in Shetland, and from the top the view is spectacular (though Ronas Hill is often shrouded in mist.)
 Partially reachable by car – there is a track to Collafirth Hill – at the end of the track you have to walk.
-Ronas Hill is striped with rock debris, has an arctic climate and is topped with a neolithic burial chamber.
+Ronas Hill is striped with rock debris, has an arctic climate and is topped with a Neolithic burial chamber.

 - Fethaland – a headland which was the site of a major Haaf fishing station in the 19th century.
 Fethaland has been occupied through the Bronze Age, Iron Age, by the Celts and Vikings and is particularly lovely in the summer when it is covered with wild flowers.